GSA/cio.gov-redo/_policies/Workforce.md

 Our [Workforce Committee]({{ site.baseurl }}/about/members-and-leadership/workforce-committee/) focuses on the full employment life cycle: workforce planning, recruitment, retention, and career development.
 We work with the [Federal Chief Human Capital Officers](https://chcoc.gov/) and broader HR community to develop, implement, and communicate strategies to recruit, retain, and manage a fully trained and qualified tech and cybersecurity workforce, to better meet current and future mission requirements.

 Learn more about how to become a part of the Federal Technology and Cybersecurity Workforce on our [Jobs page]({{ site.baseurl }}/government-technology-jobs/).

+## Position Descriptions ##
+An important role of Federal CIOs and their staff is writing strong position descriptions for their employees that include modern best-practices.
+CIO.gov offers a position description repository of PDs that are meant to provide inspiration and serve as a template or samples for drafting PDs in partner agencies.
+Please find more information and guidance at the [CIO Council Position Description Repository](https://community.max.gov/pages/viewpage.action?pageId=2337596774).
 &nbsp;

 {% assign related-tiles = page.related-filters %}